JakeStanger/ironbar/README.md

 # Ironbar

-Ironbar is a customisable and feature-rich bar targeting wlroots compositors, written in Rust.
+Ironbar is a customisable and feature-rich bar for wlroots compositors, written in Rust.
 It uses GTK3 and gtk-layer-shell.

 The bar can be styled to your liking using CSS and hot-loads style changes.